natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-07-church-of-the-immaculate-conception-port-au-prince-by-allison-shelley.md

 description: A poignant reflection on the aftermath of the earthquake in Haiti, highlighted through powerful imagery by Allison Shelley.
 emoji: 📸
 tags:
-  - 🏛️ Churches
+  - ⛪ Religion
-  - 🌍 Earthquake
+  - 🌍 Haiti
+  - 📷 Photography
-  - ❤️ Resilience
+  - 🗺️ States
 haiku: |
   Ruins tell a tale,
   Hope rises from the ashes,